MicrosoftDocs/visualstudio-docs/docs/msbuild/resolvenativereference-task.md

   - "multiple"
 ---
 # ResolveNativeReference task
 Resolves native references.
 Implements the <xref:Microsoft.Build.Tasks.ResolveNativeReference> class.
-This class supports the .NET Framework infrastructure which is not intended to be used directly from your code.
+This class supports the .NET Framework infrastructure, which is not intended to be used directly from your code.

 ## Task parameters
  The following table describes the parameters of the `ResolveNativeReference` task.